ImperialCollegeLondon/virtual_ecosystem/docs/source/project_team.md

 Hao Ran is a (mostly plant) community ecologist who works on forest dynamics, functional traits and statistical modelling.
-He helps with the soil models of Virtual Ecosystem and is currently based in Aotearoa New Zealand.
+He helps with the soil models of Virtual Ecosystem and is currently based in Kuala Lumpur, Malaysia.
 :::

 :::{grid-item-card} Dr. Nicholas Wei Cheng Tan